Richard Turner – Senior Manager

 Whilst government policy on the residential property market seems to have changed since those days, the relief still remains.

-How the stamp duty land tax relief works – an example
+How does stamp duty land tax relief work?

 - A property investor acquires 2 flats worth £250,000 each and a house for £400,000 in a single transaction.